31 of the Best Leadership Movies You Can Find to Inspire and Entertain

 Cool Runnings is loosely based on the Jamaicans who competed in the 1988 Winter Olympic Games.
 The Jamaican Bobsled Team trained hard and developed their style to become a serious team, qualifying for the final round.

-The movie is a prime example of what a leader can accomplish when they truly believe in their team and motivate them to keep going in the face of adversity.
+The movie is a prime example of what a leader can accomplish when they truly believe in their team spirit and motivate them to keep going in the face of adversity.

 As a leader, you must have faith and confidence even when no one else believes in you or your team.

 17. The Bridge On The River Kwai

 The Bridge on the River Kwai is one of the best leadership movies and the true story of two contrasting leadership models.
 The movie follows Colonel Nicholas, an English army officer imprisoned in a Japanese labor camp under the command of Colonel Saito.

 While Nicholson employs a motivational style to rally his men around ideas of civility and mutual respect, Saito opts for brutal and authoritarian methods.